Zeliktric/OperationWireStorm/README.md

 ```
 $ make
 ```

 ## Run
 To run the server, enter:
 ```
 $ ./server
 ```
-The server can also be started using any of the below optional flags for debugging & verification information:
+The server can also be started using any of the below optional flags for debugging & verification information.

+**Information about the packet validation process is output:**
 ```
 $ ./server -d
 ```
-Information about the packet validation process is output.
+**The raw packet is output (header + packet data):**
 ```
 $ ./server -p
 ```
-The raw packet is output (header + packet data).

 ## Verification
 Details of: